collective-soundworks/collective-soundworks.github.io/misc/websockets-101.md

 Indeed, the API is rather low-level, e.g. implies to send messages as raw strings, to route them all manually.
 In this application, the messages where deliberately simple, but what if we want to send some variables (e.g. some frequency values) or more complex data structure?

-Another issue is that the application is completely stateless, meaning there is no history of what happened in the past which can be an issue in more comple situations: for example, you want your clients to playback a sound file all together, but one of them just connected after the event was send, what should we do in such case?
+Another issue is that the application is completely stateless, meaning there is no history of what happened in the past which can be an issue in more complex situations: for example, you want your clients to playback a sound file all together, but one of them just connected after the event was send, what should we do in such case?

 _soundworks_ is designed to hopefully help handle such more complex cases in simple manner.